Business Model Breakdown

 Why It Works (Competitive Advantages)

-• Strong brand recognition and appeal among younger, mobile-first investors
+• Strong brand recognition and mindshare, especially among younger, digitally-native investors.

-Economic Moat: Narrow (Network Effects, Brand Power, Switching Costs)
+Economic Moat: Narrow (Brand Power, Switching Costs, Network Effects)

 What Our Analysis Says